Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Jim signs up for a physical bitcoin debit card that allows him to convert his BTC into SGD and pay at any EFTPOS terminal around the country.
-Once his card arrives, Jim uses the card provider’s app to load 0.2 BTC onto his card.
-The provider converts his BTC into SGD, leaving Jim with a balance of just under $2,000 on his card.
+Once his card arrives, Jim uses the card provider’s app to load enough BTC onto his card.
+The provider converts his BTC into SGD as it gets loaded onto the card.

 Jim then uses the card to pay for his GoPro at the local electronics store.
 All he has to do is swipe the card at the EFTPOS payment terminal and enter his PIN.

 If you’re considering getting a cryptocurrency debit card, make sure you consider the pros and cons first.

 - Allow you to spend your cryptocurrency in the real world